sw-pachanady/OnlineFruitStore/README.md

 GET /orders

-We currently do not sjupport multiple promotions for the same fruit type in a single order.
+We currently do not support multiple promotions for the same fruit type in a single order.
 ```
 ## Technologies Used
 - Java